Space policy and the Remote Sensing Space Systems Act (RSSSA)

 If you are considering applying for a license under the Remote Sensing Space Systems Act please consult Schedule 1 of the Remote Sensing Regulations for more information.

 After consultation with industry, academia, and other governmental departments, GAC has created the RSSSA Operating Licence Application Guide.
 This document will guide an applicant in submitting a complete application for a RSSSA Operating Licence.

-The Act requires an independent review of the RSSSA every five years.
-On April 5, 2017, the Minister of Foreign Affairs tabled in Parliament the second independent report of the RSSSA.
+The Act requires an independent review of the RSSSA every five (5) years.

-To obtain a copy of the first or second independent report of the RSSSA, please email RSSSA-LSTS@international.gc.ca.
+To obtain a copy of the 2012 or 2017 independent report of the RSSSA, please email RSSSA-LSTS@international.gc.ca.

 RSSSA Ad-Hoc Review Advisory Committee

 An Ad-Hoc Review Advisory Committee was formed in the summer of 2019.
 In November 2019, GAC co-hosted with the Institute of Air and Space Law of McGill University’s Faculty of Law the first of a series of meetings.
 This committee provides external expert information, advice, and recommendations on the RSSSA, its regulations and the implementation of them.
 Meetings were held under Chatham House Rules.
 The committee is comprised of fifteen (15) representatives from Canadian industry, academia, other government departments, and other international governments.

 To obtain a copy of our meetings notes, please email RSSSA-LSTS@international.gc.ca.
 The meeting notes are also available on McGill’s website.